asyncapi/studio/docs/navigation.md

 ## Messages

-This Messages section displays the title of each message used to communicate to the API.
+This Messages section displays the messages stored in `components.messages` section.

 ## Schemas

-The Schemas displays the title of the schemas defined.
+The Schemas displays the schemas stored in the `components.schemas` section.

 # Editor